rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 Add a watchOS Target

 To create a watchOS app, start by adding a watchOS target to the project.
 Xcode adds groups and files for the watchOS app to your project, along with the schemes needed to build and run the app.

+#### Section 2 Share Files Between Targets

+With the watchOS target set, you’ll need to share some resources from the iOS target.
+You’ll reuse the Landmark app’s data model, some resource files, as well as any views that both platforms can display without modification.